isomerpages/moe-ncps/_ncps-experience/NCPS Co Curriculum/PE, Art and Music (PAM).md

 Music.

 #### Talent development in PAM
-<p>Students are given opportunities to apply the skills and knowledge they
-learnt during their PE lessons and recreational sports CCA to participate in intra and inter class competitions.
-Talented students who are spotted will be recommended to join the school team.</p>
+Students are given opportunities to apply the skills and knowledge they learnt during their PE lessons and recreational sports CCA to participate in intra and inter class competitions.
+Talented students who are spotted will be recommended to join the school team.
-<p>Students are also given the chance to excel in the aesthetics. &nbsp;Through
-the art and music lessons, talented students who are spotted to have an interest or &nbsp;good in music and art are given various platforms such as school concerts, mass singing, internal art competitions, etc., to display their talents.
-Outstanding students who displayed exceptionally capabilities in music and art are then sent for external competitions.</p>
+Students are also given the chance to excel in the aesthetics. &nbsp;Through the art and music lessons, talented students who are spotted to have an interest or &nbsp;good in music and art are given various platforms such as school concerts, mass singing, internal art competitions, etc., to display their talents.
+Outstanding students who displayed exceptionally capabilities in music and art are then sent for external competitions.

 #### PLAY @ Recess
 <p>Students are also encouraged to keep fit by engaging in sports and games